-How we use skip-gram word embedding techniques to give domain owners insight and control over their bots.
+How we use Skip-Gram Model word embedding techniques to give domain owners insight and control over their bots.

 At Netacea we wish to give domain owners visibility and control over all their visitors to their web estate, so they can provide assisted learning to help our algorithms automatically manage visitors according to their business priorities.

 Key to this is to identify different kinds of bots based on their behaviour.
 We achieve this through the application of machine learning on traffic data, utilising techniques such as skip-gram model, which is used to predict the context word for a given target word.

 We rely on machine learning models to classify different types of bots; successful training of these models relies on well-structured data representations, known as features.

 We can use all kinds of hand-engineered features to train our models, such as the time between, or the number of requests.
 Different sets of features will be good at classifying certain bots, and hopefully, generalise well across different domains.
 However, hand engineering features are extremely time-consuming and when we wish to classify a new type of bot, chances are we need to find some new clever features.
 It would be much better if we could automate this feature engineering and let the model do the work so we can have time to try out new board games!